 North Yorkshire is known for its wonderful countryside, which is home to many species of birds – including protected birds of prey (also known as raptors).

 Under the Wildlife and Countryside Act it is an offence to intentionally kill, injure or take wild birds.
-Nevertheless birds of prey are still shot, poisoned and trapped – especially in areas where the land is managed for driven grouse shooting.
+Nevertheless birds of prey are still shot, poisoned and trapped – especially in our upland areas.
 Sadly, as a county, North Yorkshire has more confirmed incidents of raptor persecution than any other county in England – a situation we are determined to tackle.

 Launched in February 2018, Operation Owl is a joint initiative by North Yorkshire Police, the Royal Society for the Protection of Birds (RSPB) and the Royal Society for the Protection of Animals (RSPCA), together with the North York Moors and Yorkshire Dales National Parks.
 The initiative set out to raise awareness of raptor persecution, encouraging the public to be vigilant for signs of this criminal activity, and to report suspicious activity to the police.